Reward Auditor: Inference on Reward Modeling Suitability in Real-World Perturbed Scenarios: From Theoretical Formulation to Reward Modeling Practice

 Having established Reward Auditor as the inferential framework for auditing RM suitability, we now define its evaluation target: a comprehensive perturbation test suite that simulates real-world scenarios.
 In this section, we divide our perturbations into two distinct categories based on their nature in a typical user-LLM interaction.
-Specific instances are detailed in Appendix~\ref{sec.ins}.
+The method for constructing perturbations, along with specific examples before and after the perturbation, can be found in Appendix~\ref{sec.ins}.